 The World Horticultural Exhibition opens to the public on 14 April.
 Two million guests are expected.
 The Floriade lasts until 9 October.

-Watch the opening highlights in the video presentation below.
+Watch the opening highlights below.